 - Swim (the metal isn’t so heavy that you will sink)

-How to get the best results after your knee replacement
+How to get optimal results after your knee replacement

 Your rehabilitation is as important as the surgery itself - even if your mechanic has fixed your car to perfection, if you refuse to drive the car, you probably soon won't be able to start the car at all.

-It follows that if you decide to stay home, play mahjong all day, and neglect your post-operative rehab, the outcome will be that your knee replacement won't function as well as you hoped.
+It follows that if you decide to stay home, play mahjong all day, and neglect your post-operative rehab, the outcome will be that your knee replacement will not function as well as you hoped.